The Best Luxury Small Group Tour of Southeast Asia

 Halong Bay Arial View

+HaLong Bay.
+The entire bay on this coast of Vietnam is one of the world’s most spectacular seascapes, resulting in it being listed on the UNESCO World Heritage List.
 The water is very calm on the bay, and the scenic beauty is characterized by a vast area that is full of lush limestone (karst) hills jutting out of the ocean.
 Your cruise will cover parts of Ha Long Bay and Lan Ha Bay and you will visit some of the main attractions, but you will also spend quite a bit of time where most other cruises don’t go, in stunning locations that are a little off the beaten track.

+Excursions and Activities.
 You will have various excursions available during your cruise, including options to kayak, swim, visit floating villages, and a lot more, and there will also be a full schedule of activities on the ship that you can participate in.
 Excellent Vietnamese and western cuisine options will be served throughout your cruise.
+Lunch is served shortly after the cruise begins.

 (Paradise Grand Cruise)

-Day 5: Ha Long Bay – Hue.
-(Breakfast and Lunch) Wake up a little early to stunning views and then enjoy breakfast, after which you have the option to experience this morning’s scheduled excursion.
+Wake up a little early to stunning views and then enjoy breakfast, after which you have the option to experience this morning’s scheduled excursion.
 Return after the scheduled morning excursion, and a full brunch will be waiting for you.
 The boat now begins its leisurely cruise to the dock, giving you plenty of time for more relaxation and photography.
 Check out of your cabin and you are met by your Guide and chauffeur at the dock.

+Flight to Hue.
 You are then driven to Hanoi airport to board your flight to Hue, The City of Mist.

-You are greeted at Hue airport and you are driven to your art deco historic riverfront resort for check-in.
+From Hue Airport you are driven to your art deco historic riverfront resort for check-in.
 By far Hue’s best lodging option, it was the residence of the French Resident Superieure (Governor) in times past.
 Time Magazine listed this hotel in its best hotels in the world in 2019, and the resort has received countless other awards.
 We use the larger Deluxe Rooms as the standard Superior Rooms are a little small.

+The City of Mist.
 Hue is known for its magnificent monuments built under the Nguyen Dynasty (1802 - 1945), and also famous for its amazing food, as well as its unique conical hats.
 Unlike Hanoi and Saigon, the city has a relaxed vibe, and evening walks by the Perfume River, and the delightful cafes that are found here, are highly recommended.
 The monuments that you will visit here make up one of Vietnam’s eight UNESCO World Heritage Sites.
 This honor was bestowed on the city in 1993 since it is such a fine example of an eastern feudal capital.

 (Overnight – Azerai La Residence)